rdentato/gerku/doc/abstraction.md

                 (@) (@) sip  = (@1) @2 (@1)
 ```

-  Being able to represent any expression with the
-combinators proves that they form a (non minimal) base.

-  A note on the syntax.
-Rather than having *named* variables
+  Rather than having *named* variables as in [1], we'll use `@`
-as in [1], we'll use `@` to signify a variable.
-If followed by
+to denote variables.
+If followed by a number, it's the position
-a number, it's the position in which they appear.
+in which they appear in the list of arguments.

   A definition like: